 Various factors could result in an injury to the brain.
 Car crashes commonly cause concussions, a mild type of traumatic brain injury.
 If someone falls and hits their head on the ground, the force of the impact could affect the brain.
 Symptoms are often serious and disruptive to a person’s daily routine.
 Complications can develop that impair physical and mental abilities.

-The Powell & Rose Law Firm, PLLC knows how traumatic sustaining a brain injury can be.
+The Law Offices of David L Powell knows how traumatic sustaining a brain injury can be.
 The accident was someone else’s fault, and now you have to suffer the consequences of their actions.
 You should not be financially responsible for your medical treatment and other costs.
 The negligent party should be liable for your injury.
 You have a right to pursue legal action and the maximum available compensation.

 Our Farmington brain injury attorneys understand the struggles you face after an accident.
 It can be overwhelming when you’re trying to heal a serious injury and hold someone else accountable for the harm they caused at the same time.
 You won’t have to go through this difficult ordeal alone.
 Our legal team will remain in your corner from start to finish of the process and guide you through each step until the end.

-Call the personal injury lawyers of the Powell & Rose Law Firm, PLLC at 479-222-6773 for your free case evaluation today.
+Call the personal injury lawyers of the Law Offices of David L Powell at 479-222-6773 for your free case evaluation today.
 We represent injured clients in Arkansas and Oklahoma.

 A brain injury can result from a range of scenarios.
 Symptoms typically begin right after the trauma takes place.
 However, the symptoms of some types of brain injuries might not appear until days or even weeks later.